 where $\cos{\theta_{x,z}} \equiv |\cos{\chi_{x,z}}|\cos\varphi_{x,z}$ and analogously for $\cos{\theta_{y,z}}$, $\cos{\theta_{f,z}}$, etc. Again, solving the above quadratic equation, we can obtain the positive root of $\sqrt{\bk z}$.

-\subsection{Parameter estimation}
+\section{Parameter estimation}

-Here, we briefly explain how to estimate the relevant probabilities, $\pr_{0,0},\pr_{1,1}$ and $\pr_{0,1}$, to compute $S(A|C)$ in Equation~\eqref{eq:cond_entropy}, to eventually obtain the secret key rate in Equation~\eqref{eq:secure_key-rate}.
+Here, we briefly explain how to estimate the relevant probabilities, $\pr_{0,0},\pr_{1,1}$ and $\pr_{0,1}$, to compute $S(A|C)$ in Equation~\eqref{eq:cond_entropy}, to eventually obtain the secret key rate given by Equation~(1) from the main text.

-Due to the nature of this protocol, in the ideal case, one can only expect $\pr (1) = 1/8$, which is further reduced in the experimental case of imperfect detectors, etc. Therefore, it is useful if these probabilities could be computed without sacrificing any key-generation rounds.
+Due to the nature of this protocol, in the ideal case, one expects $\pr (1) = 1/8$ (see Appendix~\ref{sec:ideal} for details), which is further reduced in the experimental case of imperfect detectors, etc. Therefore, it is useful if these probabilities could be computed without sacrificing any key-generation rounds.
 Below, we discuss the case with direct estimation where Alice and Bob use part of the key to obtain these probabilities, as well as the case of indirect estimation where no key-generation rounds are wasted.

-\subsubsection{Direct estimation}
+\subsection{Direct estimation}

 Here, we sacrifice $\mu$ instances of the total $N_{raw}$ key-generation rounds, to directly compute the relevant probabilities.
 However, since Alice's and Bob's detectors are imperfect, they cannot compute $\pr_{0,0}=\pr(D_v,\!
 R \ \! ; 1)$ and $\pr_{1,1}=\pr(R,\!D_v \ \! ; 1)$ directly, as they cannot differentiate the event $D_v,\!R$ from the events $D_\ell,\!R$, $D'_\ell,\!R$ and $D_\ell D'_\ell,\!R$, and analogously for $R,\!D_v$.
 However, they can obtain $\tilde{\pr}_{0,0}=\pr_{0,0}+\pr^1_{0,0}+\pr^2_{0,0} +\pr^3_{0,0}=\pr(D_v,\!
 R \vee D_\ell,\!R \vee D'_\ell,\!R \vee D_\ell D'_\ell,\!R \ \! ; 1)$ directly, and also $\tilde{\pr}_{1,1}$.
 They can then compute $\pr^1_{0,0}=\bk{k^1_{0,0}}$, $\pr^2_{0,0}=\bk{k^2_{0,0}}$ and $\pr^3_{0,0}=\bk{k^3_{0,0}}$, to eventually obtain $\pr_{0,0}$.
 From Equation~\eqref{eq:kij} one has